learnk8s/learnk8s.io/_blog/kubernetes-on-solar-plants/index.md

 When you deploy three instances of an application, those are scheduled to maximise efficiency.

-Kubernetes by default will try to spread the containers across all nodes, and try to pack your nodes as dense as possible <!-- this statement is a little contradictory, maybe delete this line? -->.

 There's no guarantee that three instances of your applications will end up on five different devices.

 {% include_relative allocations.html %}